tower/tower/ROADMAP.md

 - http://jsperf.com/angular-vs-knockout-vs-ember/2
 - have a built in list of every city/state/country/etc (some "standard" set). for select boxes and geolocation.
 - google maps/places api integration, and foursquare api integration (generic geo api wrapper)
+- awesome demo/faker data system that will allow you do cool things like: 1) generate models over a time interval, where they follow some statistical distribution (I did this using http://rb-gsl.rubyforge.org/files/rdoc/screenshot_rdoc.html in rails to create users who bought deals to create a semi-realistic demo dashboard back in the day), 2) tailor demo urls/usernames to something like your facebook friends or links you've posted in your twitter feed for example, etc.

 <a name="0.5.0" href="0.5.0"></a>